Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Where are you going?

-CAROL DANVERS: To kill Thanos
+CAROL DANVERS: To kill Thanos.